 The Samsung Galaxy S7 is rapidly approaching its second birthday, which is great news for bargain hunters.
-You've probably seen the insanely-great Samsung Galaxy S8 duo or Note 8, but then also seen the prices and decided to see what else is on offer.
+You've probably seen the insanely-great Samsung Galaxy S9 or Note 8, but then also seen the prices and decided to see what else is on offer.
 Bag a Galaxy S7 deal and you'll get a fantastic phone for a reasonable price.

-2016's Galaxy S7 - together with the bigger S7 Edge - is still a very good handset in its own right, sharing a lot of the battery management power and camera smarts from the more expensive S8 - you can see a potted review under our top handpicked deals below - and it's soooooo much cheaper than its successors.
+2016's Galaxy S7 - together with the bigger S7 Edge - is still a very good handset in its own right, sharing a lot of the battery management power and camera smarts from its successor the Galaxy S8.
+You can see a potted review under our top handpicked deals below and it's soooooo much cheaper than the newer Samsung smartphones.

-Prices went really cheap on the launch of the S8 and have slowly trickled down further since then.
 You can easily get away with bills in the low twenties.
 Or, if you're prepared to part with a wedge at the outset, you can even get them below the £20 mark.
 And big data deals now come cheap, too.
-Excellent value when you consider that the S7 has only recently been dethroned as one of the best phones around.
+Excellent value when you consider that the S7 used to be one of the best phones around.

 The top 5 best Samsung Galaxy S7 deals across all UK networks:

 These tariffs below are what we think are the absolute best Galaxy S7 deals out there in the UK today.
 We've included contract plans from EE, O2 and Vodafone, but it's Three mobile that really has the stranglehold on this Samsung smartphone at the moment.
 Prices are extremely low these days, so we can guarantee you a bargain.

 Don't worry if you hear a drip drip drip - that's just our mouths watering at this stupidly cheap Galaxy S7 deal from Fonehouse.
 This EE tariff brings your monthly payments down to a wonderful £18 per month.
 That's extraordinary for a 2016 flagship phone.
 Use our exclusive 10OFF code to knock a tenner off the upfront price.
 But it's worth noting you only get 1GB of data.
-Total cost over 24 months is £572.99
+Total cost over 24 months is £562

 Samsung Galaxy S7 | O2 | £39.99 upfront | Unlimited mins and texts | 2GB data | £26 per month